Best Foods for Eye Health

 Fatty Fish: Omega-3 for Eye Health

-Two crucial omega-3 fatty acids are found in fatty fish — EPA and DHA.5 Studies have shown that people with diets high in omega-3 have fewer age-related macular issues.6 In fact, the people studied were a whopping 40% less likely to have age-related eye issues than people with very little omega-3 in their diets.
-The lower risk was associated with eating at least two servings per week of fish high in omega-3 fatty acids such as salmon, tuna, halibut, herring or other oily fish.7 If you're looking for a vegan source of omega-3 benefits, try our award-winning Plant Based Omega-3 supplement, which was named 2018 Omega-3 Product of the Year by NutraIngredients USA.
+Two crucial omega-3 fatty acids are found in fatty fish: EPA and DHA.5 Studies have shown that people with diets high in omega-3 have fewer age-related macular issues.6 In fact, the people studied were a whopping 40% less likely to have age-related eye issues than people with very little omega-3 in their diets.
+The lower risk was associated with eating at least two servings per week of fish high in omega-3 fatty acids such as salmon, tuna, halibut, herring or other oily fish.7 If you're looking for a vegan source of omega-3 benefits, try our award-winning Plant Based Omega-3 supplement.

 Citrus and Berries: Vitamin C and Protective Antioxidants

-Citrus fruits and berries are high in vitamin C, one of the best vitamins for eye health, as well as citrus bioflavonoids and other antioxidants.
-There is evidence that these antioxidants play a role in slowing the progression of age-related eye concerns, and studies have shown that high dietary intakes of vitamin C are associated with lower risks of developing some eye diseases.8 Darker berries, like bilberries and blueberries, contain anthocyanosides, a type of plant pigment with potentially positive effects for protecting the retina.9 It’s also available in bilberry tea.
+Citrus fruits and berries are high in vitamin C, considered to be one of the single best vitamins for eye health, as well as citrus bioflavonoids and other antioxidants.
+There is evidence that these antioxidants play a role in slowing the progression of age-related eye concerns, and studies have shown that high dietary intakes of vitamin C are associated with lower risks of developing some eye diseases.8 Darker berries, like bilberries and blueberries, contain anthocyanosides, a type of plant pigment with potentially positive effects for protecting the retina.9 IThe same benefits are also available in bilberry tea.

 While the list above isn’t exhaustive, it’s a great start on your journey to better, long-term eye health and preventative care.
 Other foods that are good for your eyes include corn, avocados, tomatoes and spices such as cayenne pepper or paprika, which are all sources of lutein and zeaxanthin.